pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/samples/bar-d3-sandbox/step6-view-interactivity.md

 ```

 Remarks:
-  - Each time a bar is clicked, the current view's `selectionFilter` will be
+  - Each time a bar is clicked, the current model's `selectionFilter` will be
     [replaced]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.action' | append: '#.SelectionModes'}})
     with the data filter associated with the clicked bar, or
     [toggled]({{site.refDocsUrlPattern | replace: '$', 'pentaho.visual.action' | append: '#.SelectionModes'}})